JoshuaHenriques/data-structures-and-algorithms/algorithms.md

 * The best data structure to keep track of ‘K’ elements is Heap.
 This pattern will make use of the Heap to solve multiple problems dealing with ‘K’ elements at a time from a set of given elements.
 * Whenever you’re given ‘K’ sorted arrays, you can use a Heap to efficiently perform a sorted traversal of all the elements of all arrays.

-## Backtracking
-* Recursion
-* Decision Trees
-* permutations and combinations

-### Subsets
-* Involve dealing with Permutations and Combinations of a given set of elements.

-### 0/1 Knapsack
-* Useful in solving problems related to permutations and combinations.

 ## Topological Sort
 * Topological sorting for Directed Acyclic Graph (DAG) is a linear ordering of vertices such that for every directed edge u-v, vertex u comes before v in the ordering.
 * A course has 3 possible states: